zowe/zowe-explorer-vscode/docs/README-Extending.md

 ### Accessing Zowe Explorer tree item information

 When adding a command to the right-click context menu of an item in Zowe Explorer's Data Sets, USS, or Jobs tree view, extenders may want to access information specific to that item (or "node").
 This can be done by importing that item's node type, and then specifying that same node type when defining the node as a parameter for the command's callback function.
-The node types for items in each of Zowe Explorer's three tree views are as follows:

-- Data Sets View items: `IZoweDatasetTreeNode`
-- USS View items: `IZoweUSSTreeNode`
-- Jobs View items: `IZoweJobTreeNode`

-For a more general Zowe Explorer tree node type that is not specific to any particular view, extenders can use `IZoweTreeNode`.

-In the example below, the extender imports `IZoweTreeNode` from Zowe Explorer's API, and then registers the command `testmule.nodeInfoTest` with the callback function `nodeInfoTest()`.
+In the basic example below, the extender imports `IZoweTreeNode` from Zowe Explorer's API, and then registers the command `testmule.nodeInfoTest` with the callback function `nodeInfoTest()`.
 In the function definition for `nodeInfoTest()`, the `node` parameter is listed with `IZoweTreeNode` as its type.
 This allows the extender to access `IZoweTreeNode`'s `getLabel()` method for the node.
 (In this case, the VS Code extension simply displays the node's label as an information message.)

 ```typescript
 // Import the node type from Zowe Explorer API